IBM/community-automation/ansible/common-service-fyre-play/README.md

 #### Setting up variables for playbook

 Make use of the sample file at `examples/cs_vars_fyre.yml`.
 Modify the values as per your cluster.
-For more information refer to examples.
+For more information refer to comments in the file.

 ```
 cp examples/cs_vars_fyre.yml .